depsterr/depsterr.com/src/about.md

 This site was running on [srws](https://github.com/depsterr/srws), my own web server.
 However it is currently running on [quark](https://tools.suckless.org/quark/).
 The server computer itself is a self hosted machine running OpenBSD.

-The source for the site is made up of markdown files that are converted into html using [smu](https://github.com/Gottox/smu)and a shell script I wrote.
+The source for the site is made up of markdown files that are converted into html using [smu](https://github.com/Gottox/smu) and a shell script I wrote.
 You can find the source for this site (as well as the build scripts) in the [depsterr.com git repo](/git/depsterr.com/files.html).

-The git repos are generated using and post-update git hooks [stagit](https://git.codemadness.org/stagit/file/README.html).
+The git repos are generated using [stagit](https://git.codemadness.org/stagit/file/README.html) and post-update git hooks.

 ## Contact Info